HDFGroup/h5pyd/docs/high/dataset.rst

 the data points in range ``dset[400:500, 100:200]``.

 Chunking has performance implications.
-It's recommended to keep the total size of your chunks between 10 KiB and 1 MiB, larger for larger datasets.
+It's recommended to keep the total size of your chunks between 1 MiB and 8 MiB.
-Also keep in mind that when any element in a chunk is accessed, the entire chunk is read from disk.

-Since picking a chunk shape can be confusing, you can have h5py guess a chunk shape for you::
+Since picking a chunk shape can be confusing, you can have h5pyd guess a chunk shape for you::

     >>> dset = f.create_dataset("autochunk", (1000, 1000), chunks=True)

-Auto-chunking is also enabled when using compression or ``maxshape``, etc., if a chunk shape is not manually specified.
+    >>> dset.chunks
+    (313, 32)

 The iter_chunks method returns an iterator that can be used to perform chunk by chunk reads or writes::